Skip to main content

 The banking union ensures that EU banks are stronger and better supervised.

-A rulebook for all financial actors in the EU
+A rulebook for the EU financial sector

 • stronger prudential requirements for banks